ThiruvarankanM/Mindbridge-AI/README.md

 # MindBridge AI

-MindBridge AI is a mental health chatbot that uses advanced multi-agent orchestration with LangGraph and LangChain.
-It provides personalized, crisis-aware therapeutic support, including goal setting, progress tracking, and crisis intervention.
+MindBridge AI is a context-aware mental health chatbot built with LangGraph and LangChain.
+It provides supportive, goal-oriented, and crisis-aware conversations, using persistent memory to remember your session and goals.

 ## Features

-- Multi-step conversation flow with persistent memory
+- Multi-agent workflow: routes messages to crisis, support, goal, or info agents
+- Context-aware: Remembers recent conversation and user goals
+- Persistent memory: Saves your session and goals between runs
-- Crisis detection and intervention
+- Crisis detection and safety resources
 - Goal setting and progress tracking
-- Session summaries and user profile management
 - Powered by Groq API and DeepSeek model

 ## Setup